SeanJia/NeuralNetLibrary/README.md

 ## Feedforward Neural Net
 ![what a feedforward neural net looks like](https://github.com/SeanJia/DeepLearningLibrary/blob/master/readme-images/1.png)
 #### Basic features
 * The feedforward neural network in this library is designed for classification problems, and is fully connected, supportive of mini-batch stochastic gradient descent, L2-norm regularization, and three different kinds of activation functions.
-The output layer use Softmax as the activation function for multi-class classification.
+The output layer use Softmax as the activation function for multi-class classification and the error used here is cross-entropy error.
 * To create a neural net, use `nn = NerualNet(sizes=layers, act=activation, gpu_mod=False)`.
 * The layers here is a list of integers for the topology of the network.
 For instance, the network in the image above would have `layers = [3, 10, 10, 3]`.
 * The `activation` is for the nonlinearity in the network.
 With value of 0, 1 and 2 representing Sigmoid, funny Tanh, and recified linear (ReLU), where funny tanh is a modified version of tanh function described in Yann LeCun's [paper](http://yann.lecun.com/exdb/publis/pdf/lecun-98b.pdf).
 By default it uses Sigmoid for activation function.